 Dog Bite Injuries

-Getting attacked by a dog can result in serious physical and emotional trauma.
+Getting attacked by a dog can result in severe physical and emotional trauma.
 In Illinois, dog owners are responsible for ensuring their dogs remain secured on their property at all times with a fence or a structure that’s at least six feet tall.

 Negligent or Inadequate Security

-In the event an individual is injured by a third-party because of an owner or tenant’s failure to provide adequate security, the victim can seek civil redress.
+In the event an individual is injured by a third party because of an owner or tenant’s failure to provide adequate security, the victim can seek civil redress.
 Negligent security claims can be filed as a result of robbery, rape, assault, or battery.
 Settings where negligent security cases may apply include apartment complexes, ATMs, bars, convenience stores, movie theaters, parking garages, schools, and shopping malls.